DivyamGoyal15/OT-AIO-Plugin/README.md

 - Check for incompatible plugins listed in `plugin.json`.
 - Run `npm run build` from the Open Ticket root and read any TypeScript errors.

-### Screenshots not showing in README

-- Keep screenshots in `plugins/ot-aio/Screenshots`.
-- Use relative paths such as `./Screenshots/dashboard-overview.png`.
-- Keep filename casing exactly the same.

 ### Embed not sending

 - Confirm a valid text or announcement channel is selected.